Market Design for Capacity Sharing in Networks: The static basic model

 \end{enumerate} \end{definition}

 In Definition \ref{def:market_equilibrium}, individual rationality condition \eqref{eq:ir} prevents agents from opting out of the market.
-The stability condition in \eqref{eq:stability} ensures that the total utility $\sum_{m \in \bbar} u_m^{*}$ for any group $\bbar$ induced by the market equilibrium $(\xopt, \popt, \tollopt)$ is higher or equal to the maximum total utility that can be obtained by $\bbar$ taking any feasible trip $\left(\start, \bbar, \r\right)$, which is the trip value $V_r^{\start}(\bbar)$ minus the edge prices $\sum_{\e \in \r} \toll_e^{z+\distre*}$.
-Thus, agents have no incentive to form another trip not in the equilibrium.
-The individual rationality condition and the stability condition together guarantee that agents will follow the equilibrium trip organization.
-The budget balance condition guarantees payments cover edge prices and trip costs, while market clearing ensures non-zero equilibrium edge prices only on fully utilized edges and time stages.
+The stability condition in \eqref{eq:stability} ensures that the total utility $\sum_{m \in \bbar} u_m^{*}$ for any coalition $\bbar$ induced by the market equilibrium $(\xopt, \popt, \tollopt)$ is higher or equal to the maximum total utility that can be obtained by $\bbar$ taking any feasible trip $\left(\bbar, \r\right)$, which equals to the trip value $V_r(\bbar)$ minus the edge prices $\sum_{\e \in \r} \toll_e^{*}$.
+Thus, agents have no incentive to form another coalition not in the equilibrium.
+The individual rationality condition and the stability condition together guarantee that agents will follow the equilibrium trip allocation.
+The budget balance condition guarantees that the payments cover edge prices, while market clearing ensures existence of non-zero equilibrium edge prices only on fully utilized edges.
+The following integer program solves the socially optimal allocation vector that maximizes the total value $S(x)$ of all trip allocation: